Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

 ## The Worker Class

-The worker class has a endless loop with a cnacelation token and a wait timer for repetition.
-The cancelation token will come from the OS controlling the service.
+The worker class has a endless loop with a cancellation token and a wait timer for repetition.
+The cancellation token will come from the OS controlling the service.

 ```csharp
 public class Worker : BackgroundService